abhishekpatilbtc/Flask-Python-SQL/README.md

             iv.)
 We dockertized it if need to be migrated to cloud which will allow us to scale our Micro-service

     c.)
 What concerns did we data and the project requirements?
+How does your design solve them?

             i.)
 The data had mixed dtype and null values thus when I imported csv.
 I workaround this by storing null values.